The first step for getting your blog noticed is creating useful and compelling content.

 - Connect and establish a relationship with the blog author and other readers of the blog, that’s very important.

 - Follow the blog author on all social media outlets.

-- Frequently share the author’s content on your social network profiles.
+- Frequently share the author’s content on your own social network profiles.

-You see the key here is to win the trust of the blog author, and make it increasingly likely, for him or her to accept your guest posts when you finally pitch your ideas to them.
+You see, the key here is to win the trust of other bloggers before pitching your guest post ideas to them.

-If you just go straight ahead and pitch your guest posts to a blog, way before you’ve even learned anything about the blog or the author, be prepared to be left disappointed.
+If you just go straight in and pitch your guest posts to a blog owner before you’ve even learned anything about the blog or the author, be prepared to be rejected.

 - NinjaOutreach (Recommended)

 Recommended resource: My latest traffic strategy guide and workbook contains useful printable worksheets, cheatsheets and checklists to help you stay organised with your guest blogging marketing efforts.
 Check it out here.